jitsi/megolm.js/README.md

      */
     verify(signature: Uint8Array, data: Uint8Array): Promise<boolean>;
     /**
+     * Exports the current state to a format which Megolm.import can understand.
+     */
+    export(): string;
+    /**
      * Returns the current ratchet state.
 This can be used to serialize and restore
      * it later.
      */
     getState(): RatchetState;
 }
 ```

+### Extensions

+The `import` and `export` methods are extensions to the original implementation,
+inspired by libolm's session sharing.

 ## Acknowledgements